-Significant historical and cultural features and values of the gardens are identified, managed and protected.

-Appreciation of the cultural heritage of the gardens is enhanced through research and interpretation.
+- 1. Significant historical and cultural features and values of the Gardens are identified, managed and protected. - 2.
+Appreciation of the cultural heritage of the Gardens is enhanced through research and interpretation.

-3.4.1 Policies - Recognition and protection
+3.4.2.1 Policies: recognition and protection

-- Historic buildings and sites, and traditional and wahi tapu sites within the gardens will be protected and managed according to recognised conservation principles and policies.
-Consultation with Heritage New Zealand and mana whenua will be important in implementing this policy.
-Consultation with the New Zealand Historic Places Trust and mana whenua will be an important part of managing historic and traditional sites and wāhi tapu (sacred sites) within the gardens. - The gardens will be protected and managed in a manner reflecting their value and significance, in consultation with any directly affected groups or individuals. - Where possible, proposed works will avoid recorded archaeological sites.
-Where avoidance of recorded sites is not possible, authority shall be sought from the Heritage New Zealand Historic Places Trust before any work is carried out.
-In areas of high archaeological potential, when there is reasonable cause to suspect that an archaeological site (recorded, or for the discovery of unrecorded sites) may be damaged, modified or destroyed by any activity, an archaeological authority shall be applied for from the Heritage New Zealand Historic Places Trust in accordance with the Heritage New Zealand Pouhere Taonga Act 2014.
-Historic Places Act (1993). - Wherever possible, Māori place names will be used, on signs and maps, maps, plant labels and interpretation. - Any activity occurring on or near the "Sites of Significance to mana whenua or other Māori" listed in the District Plan shall be discussed with mana whenua before the activity starts. - Interpretation of these significant sites will be carried out in partnership with mana whenua.
+- a) Historic buildings and sites, and traditional and wahi tapu sites within the Gardens, will be protected and managed according to recognised conservation principles and policies.
+Consultation with Heritage New Zealand and mana whenua will be important in implementing this policy. - b) The Gardens will be protected and managed in a manner reflecting their value and significance, in consultation with any directly affected groups or individuals. - c) Where possible, proposed works will avoid recorded archaeological sites.
+Where avoidance of recorded sites is not possible, authority shall be sought from Heritage New Zealand before any work is carried out.
+In areas of high archaeological potential, when there is reasonable cause to suspect that an archaeological site (recorded, or for the discovery of unrecorded sites) may be damaged, modified or destroyed by any activity, an archaeological authority shall be applied for from Heritage New Zealand in accordance with the Heritage New Zealand Pouhere Taonga Act 2014. - d) Wherever possible, Māori place names will be used on signs and maps, plant labels and interpretation. - e) Any activity occurring on or near the "Sites of Significance to mana whenua or other Māori" listed in the District Plan will be discussed with mana whenua before the activity starts. - Interpretation of these significant sites will be carried out in partnership with mana whenua.

-3.4.2 Policy - Research
+3.4.2.2 Policies: research

-Record and disseminate Māori and European historical information about the gardens.
+a) Record and disseminate Māori and European historical information about the Gardens.
 This may include conducting archaeological surveys as changes are proposed in the landscape.

-3.4.3 Policies - Heritage interpretation
+3.4.2.3 Policies: heritage interpretation

-Work with mana whenua, community and friends groups and historical societies to identify, assess and interpret important heritage sites.
+a) Work with mana whenua, community and friends groups and historical societies to identify, assess and interpret important heritage sites.